isomerpages/pa-bukitcanberra/_volunteer-programmes/Garden Gives Back.md

 	<tr>
 		<td>
 			<b>Requirements:</b><br>
-			a) Good knowledge of the syllabus<br>
+			a) Able to help set up gardening plots around the estates<br>
-b) Able to converse in English
+b) To work with schools and stakeholders to set up new community gardens around the estates
 		</td>
 	</tr>
 </table>